 How to make chicken gravy is a question you may have asked yourself.
 Making homemade gravy isn’t difficult to do.
 It is actually fairly easy.
-Whenever I bake up a chicken, I am always thinking of mashed potatoes and some homemade chicken gravy.
-I have such fond memories of Sunday dinner at my grandmother’s house and chicken gravy was definitely a part of that picture.
+Whenever I bake up a chicken, I am always thinking of preparing mashed potatoes and some homemade chicken gravy.
+I have such fond memories of Sunday dinner at my grandmother’s house and chicken dinners were very common.
+If you want to try an easy baked chicken, be sure to try my chicken recipe.

 There are actually several methods of making a gravy.
-I am going to show you what I think is one of the easiest ones to make, and one that practically seasons itself.
-This style of chicken gravy is the one to make after bake a chicken.
+I am going to show you what I think is one of the easiest ones to make and one that practically seasons itself.
+This style of chicken gravy is the one to make after baking a chicken.
 Since you baked your chicken, you have already seasoned the bird perfectly, and you have flavorful pan drippings that are just crying out to be made into gravy.
-When it comes to which liquid to use in your gravy, you can use chicken broth like I do in this recipe, or you may want to use milk instead.
+When it comes to which liquid to use in your gravy, you can use chicken stock as I do in this recipe, or you may want to use milk instead.

 - 3 tablespoons pan drippings from a roast chicken